 - Cyclax introduces Mainly for Men range.

-- Helena Rubinstein creates new placental cream Tree of Life.
+- Helena Rubinstein releases Tree of Life, a placental cream.

 - Maybelline introduces Magic Mascara, the first filaments twisted (spiral) brush mascara.